ennis/graal-old/NOTES.md

 	- split scheduling, barrier deduction into several functions, under a common context (schedule_ctx)
 	- interleave liveness analysis with scheduling so that it is correct w.r.t. pipeline usage
 	- submission numbers (SNN)
+	- laid down API for render passes
+30/11 : cross-queue syncs
+ 	- track the current usage of each resource across queues (whether it's used in only one queue or possibly being read across multiple queues simultaneously).
+This is necessary for the determination of cross-queue syncs.
+	- removed last_write_access. need only last_access and whether the last access was a read or a write
+	- moved resource tracking variables (lastXXX) from resource to an array in schedule_ctx (more tightly-packed in memory).
+5/12 : submissions